datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 - Generate a data frame `avg_review_indian` using tools from `dplyr`
 <p>- `group_by` the variables `city`, `business_name`, and `avg_stars`</p><p>- Use the `n()` function to tally the number of reviews for that restaurant</p><p>- Create a `new_stars` column using a `sum` of the `star` column</p><p>- Using the `mutate` function, add a `diff` variable by subtracting the `new_stars` column by the `avg_stars` column
 *** =hint
-- Don't remove any of the `%>%` operators and make sure you have one after each function
+Don't remove any of the `%>%` operators and make sure you have one after each function.

 *** =pre_exercise_code
 ```{r,eval=FALSE}